jollytoad/deno_http_fns/README.md

 ### Argument shunting

-Most of the `by*` helpers will pass arguments along as it, or shunt the arguments along if they want to introduce their own, so for example, `byPattern(pattern, handler)` returns a handler with the type:
+Most of the `by*` helpers will pass arguments on as is, or shunt the arguments along if they want to introduce their own, so for example, `byPattern(pattern, handler)` returns a handler with the type: